It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 Mental health conditions

-According to UK charity MIND, sleep and mental health are closely related.
+According to the UK charity Mind, sleep and mental health are closely related.

 A lack of sleep can exacerbate existing mental health conditions.
 Equally, stress, anxiety, and depression can disrupt sleep.
-This can lead to an unhealthy cycle of struggling to get to sleep and waking up feeling unrefreshed, which can take a toll on mental health.
+This can lead to an unhealthy cycle of struggling to get to sleep and waking up feeling unrested, which can take its toll on mental health.

-If you’ve been struggling with your mental health recently and are experiencing disrupted sleep, below are some articles that you may find useful…
+If you’ve been struggling with your mental health recently and are experiencing disrupted sleep, here are some articles you may find useful…

 What support is available?

-There are places that you can reach out to if you’d like some extra support.
+There are places you can reach out to for some extra support.

-Firstly, it’s best to speak to your GP as they’ll be able to talk you through options available and offer guidance based on your individual circumstances.
+Firstly, it’s best to speak to your GP, as they can talk you through the available options and offer guidance based on your individual circumstances.

-Alternatively, The Sleep Charity aims to help everyone get a better night’s sleep.
+Alternatively, The Sleep Charity aims to help everyone get a better night’s rest.
 They also offer a confidential helpline if you need to talk to someone about your sleep.

 Final thoughts…

-It’s normal for sleeping patterns to change with age and we may find it more difficult to fall asleep, stay asleep, and feel refreshed in the morning.
+It’s normal for sleeping patterns to change with age, and you may find it more difficult to fall or stay asleep, and feel refreshed in the morning.

-Sometimes, these changes can be down to sleep conditions such as sleep apnea, REM behaviour disorder, and circadian rhythm disorders.
-While, in other cases, underlying medical conditions like Parkinson’s, chronic pain, and gastrointestinal conditions may be the cause.
+Sometimes, these changes can be down to sleep conditions such as sleep apnoea, REM behaviour disorder, and circadian rhythm disorders.
+In other cases, underlying medical conditions like Parkinson’s disease, chronic pain, and gastrointestinal conditions may be the cause.

-The good news is that the majority of sleep conditions can be improved with lifestyle changes and, in cases where symptoms are more persistent, other treatment options are available too.
+The good news is that most sleep conditions can be improved with lifestyle changes and, in situations where symptoms are more persistent, other treatment options are often available.

 What are your experiences with sleep conditions?
 Have you noticed changes to your sleeping patterns as you’ve aged?
 We’d be interested to hear from you in the comments below.